Being an authority in your field is vital in real life. People know how much…

 According to Andrew Lipattsev, Google’s Partner Development Manager, backlinks are just as important.
 Google considers them a major factor when determining search engine rankings.

-This means choosing the right keywords is no longer enough.
+This means targeting the right keywords is no longer enough.
 It has to go hand in hand with creating high-quality content and link building.

 At this point, you might be wondering what backlinks are.
-Not to worry.
 In this post, we’re going to explain what backlinks are and how you can start getting them.

 What are backlinks?